D-Strauss/ML-project-1/Readme.md

 ## ***Aggregate features*:**
 ### *PSD*
-- Regional aggregation of PSD across each frequency band,
+- Regional aggregation of PSD across each frequency band.
+Regional, in the context, refers to a brain lobes.
 - Regional aggregation of mean summed PSD, showing the overall spectral activation.
-- Power ratios between different frequency bands
+- Power ratios between different frequency bands.
+- PSD-based connectivity - quantifies the correlation between electrode pair across frequency bands.
+Will be used as a backup aggregate feature if the coherence metrics becomes to exhaustive.
 ### *Coherence*
 - Intra regional coherence - calculating the mean coherence of all electrode pair in the region.
 - inter regional coherence - calculate region based coherence values to compare with other regions.